interledger/rfcs/0000-web-monetization/0000-web-monetization.md

 - The user's browser or Web Monetization extension decides whether to pay the page.
 - If the user's browser decides not to pay, an error is thrown from the `monetize` promise.
 - If the user's browser pays, the `monetize` promise resolves.
 - The webpage may run some code in order to thank the user or offer them additional content.
+This does not guarantee that the site way paid, because it runs client-side.
+If confirmation of receipt is required, the backend which provides the SPSP server can be queried.

 ## Specification